machacekmartin/laravel-vue-resourcemngr/README.md

 # Tech
  ## Laravel & API
  Laravel side contains an API from which the app retrieves & manipulates data.
- The API is divided into 2 groups (visitors/editor), each has it's own controller (`VisitorController`, `EditorController`).
+ The API is divided into 2 groups (visitor/editor), each has it's own controller (`VisitorController`, `EditorController`).
- All API access points are specifies in `routes/api.php`, each resource type has an endpoint for creating, editing and deleting, as well as retrieving.
+ All API access points are specified in `routes/api.php`, each resource type has an endpoint for creating, editing and deleting, as well as retrieving.

  ## Models & DB
  Each resource type has its own model, which is bound to one MySQL DB table (model `File` is bound to table `files`, model `Code` is bound to table `codes` etc).
 Each table has it's own 'create table' migration ready.